 - design a Mendelian randomization study of an exposure/outcome pair.

 Who the course is intended for

+The course is intended for anyone who wants to be able to undertake Mendelian randomization analyses.
+It is an introductory to intermediate course.
 The course will not include any genetic epidemiology teaching, nor how to undertake a genome-wide association study.
 However, genetic epidemiology and the ability to complete a genome-wide association study are NOT a prerequisite for being able to understand this course.
 The course will not cover more complex Mendelian randomization methods such as two-step or network Mendelian randomization.

-2. Bowden J, Davey Smith G, Burgess S. Mendelian randomization with invalid instruments: effect estimation and bias detection through Egger regression.
+Bowden J, Davey Smith G, Burgess S. Mendelian randomization with invalid instruments: effect estimation and bias detection through Egger regression.
 International Journal of Epidemiology 2015; 512–525. doi: 10.1093/ije/dyv080.

-3. Lawlor DA.
+Lawlor DA.
 Two-sample Mendelian randomization: opportunities and challenges.
 International Journal of Epidemiology 2016; 908–915. doi: 10.1093/ije/dyw127.

-4. Haycock PC, Burgess S, Wade KH, Bowden J, Relton C, Davey Smith.
+Haycock PC, Burgess S, Wade KH, Bowden J, Relton C, Davey Smith.
 Best (but oft-forgotten) practices: the design, analysis, and interpretation of Mendelian randomization studies.
 American Journal of Clinical Nutrition 2016; 103: 965–78.